 Career Development Best Practices Guidance for Students – When providing students career-related advice, please ensure that it is consistent with ECS’s information or contact us to discuss potential changes.

-Career Fair Information – The College of Engineering Career Fairs are among of the largest non-athletic, campus events.
+Career Fair Information – The College of Engineering Career Fairs are among of the largest engineering career fairs in the country.
+These events help students make meaning professional connections with numerous employers in a short amount of time.

 Internship or Research Experience for Undergraduates (REU) Program Request/Approval Form. – Before offering a student an internship, REU or Pre-Collegiate Experiential Learning experience at ISU, please review this information prepared by the Office of the Senior Vice President and Provost and complete the approval form.